GoronwyPrice/CodeClubScratchModuleA/README.md

 ## List001one.sb3
 Click on the Green Flag to start and red hex button to stop the game and Click the 'a' key on the keyboard It uses List.
-Right click on each list in turn in the Stage panel and select export

-Use 'Data > From Text'  in Excel to import two lists/txt-files eg   TimeSecLL.txt and  DistanceMeter.txt

-Use 'Insert >  Scatter > Scatter with Smooth Lines and Markers'

 ## qedL5D2TowerSmash.sb3
 Click on the Green Flag to start and red hex button to stop the game.
 Position arrow  and click it  to do the firing